kernvalley/events.kernvalley.us/_events/2024/2024-07-12-kick-and-flip.md

 date: 2024-07-12
 name: Kick & Flip
 title: Kick & Flip
-description: Join us as we celebrate the Ribbon Cutting for Ceremony for the George & Darlene Randall Skate Park and have a Block Party as the Lake Isabella Kick-Off of the Neighbor-to-Neighbor Program
+description: Join us as we celebrate the Ribbon Cutting for Ceremony for the George & Darlene Randall Skatepark and have a Block Party as the Lake Isabella Kick-Off of the Neighbor-to-Neighbor Program
 tags:
   - lake isabella
   - outdoors